marieeriley/2019-10-18-uark/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
+carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "University of Arkansas"        # brief name of host site without address (e.g., "Euphoric State University")
 address: "Engineering Research Center ENRC 3211, 700 Research Center Blvd, Fayetteville, AR 72701"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")